List of characters in mythology novels by Rick Riordan: Tyson

-In The Sea of Monsters, Tyson is introduced as Percy's bullied, childish friend.
-When Percy is forced to take him to camp, it is revealed that he is a baby Cyclops and thus a son of Poseidon, making him Percy's half-brother.

-Tyson is tall with unkempt teeth and fingernails, brown hair, and eye.
-He is emotionally about 8 years old but highly intelligent and compassionate.
-As a son of Poseidon, he shares some of Percy's powers.
-As a Cyclops, he has immunity to fire, super strength, an uncanny ability to mimic voices, enhanced senses, and understands the "old tongue" (the language spoken by Gaia to her first children).
+Tyson is a Cyclops and Percy's half-brother.
+He is tall with unkempt teeth and fingernails, brown hair, and an eye.
+He is described as seemly young though intelligent.
+As a Cyclops, he has immunity to fire, super strength, an uncanny ability to mimic voices, enhanced senses, and understands the "old tongue" (the language spoken by Gaea to her first children).
 Tyson is close with several characters and magical creatures in the series, including Rainbow the hippocampus, the hellhound Mrs. O'Leary, and the harpy Ella, who eventually becomes his girlfriend.

-In The Sea of Monsters, Tyson first appears as a huge homeless kid that is taken in as a class project by Meriwether Prep, Percy's school.
+In The Sea of Monsters, Tyson first appears as a huge homeless kid that is taken in as a class project by a school called Meriwether Prep.
 Tyson is sensitive, childish, and bullied with Percy being his only friend.
-However, it is also suggested that Tyson's presence in Percy's life has shielded him from attack throughout the year as monsters are too afraid to attack Percy while he is with a Cyclops.
-When Laistrygonian giants attack in the guise of a dodgeball game, Tyson's powers as a Cyclops shield him from harm and level the playing field, allowing him to defeat several of the giants before Annabeth Chase intervenes to finish the job.
-Due to her own bad experiences with Cyclopes, Annabeth reluctantly takes Tyson with them to Camp Half-Blood where his immunity to fire proves to be vital in defeating the attacking Colchis Bulls.
-Annabeth reveals Tyson's true nature to Percy and the young Cyclops faces a great deal of prejudice from the other campers due to his monster heritage and frustration from Percy when Poseidon claims Tyson as his son, causing Percy to be bullied as well.
-The sole exception to the bullying is Charles Beckendorf whose father, Hephaestus, employs Cyclopes, causing Beckendorf to befriend Tyson and train him in metalworking.
+He defends Percy when the Laistrygonians attack in the guise of a dodgeball game.
+Percy is forced to take him to camp, and a short time after they arrive, it is revealed that he is a baby Cyclops and thus a son of Poseidon, making him Percy's half-brother.
+Tyson faces a great deal of prejudice from the other campers due to his monster heritage and frustration from Percy when Poseidon claims Tyson as his son, causing Percy to be bullied as well.
+Charles Beckendorf's father, Hephaestus, employs Cyclopes, and he befriends Tyson and trains him in metalworking.
 When Percy and Annabeth secretly leave on a quest for the Golden Fleece, they only reluctantly take Tyson along and he befriends the hippocampus Rainbow who transports them to the Princess Andromeda.
-Polyphemus calls Tyson his half-brother, but Tyson helps Percy defeat Polyphemus, rejecting the other Cyclops for his evil ways.
-His gift to Percy, a wristwatch that Tyson had spent the summer working on, turns out to be a shield.
-Afterward, Tyson reveals to Percy that having faced a hard life of constant monster attacks, he had prayed to their father who had led Tyson to Percy.
-Having received an offer to work in Poseidon's underwater Cyclops forges, Tyson leaves on Rainbow, saddening Percy who has come to see the Cyclops as a true brother.
+His gift to Percy, a wristwatch that Tyson had spent the summer working on, is a shield.